DLaxV-Community-Projects-Hub/Open-Shot-Clock/README.md

 ### Assembling

 When you have all parts available please follow the DIY Building Instructions Manual for assembling your Open Shot Clocks.
-Some parts like the base-, front- and back-plates need to be modified before they can be assembled.
+Some parts like the base-, front- and back-plates or the aliminium extursion profiles need to be modified before they can be assembled.
 You can do the needed modification by using the drawings of these parts or you can get in touch with us, there are still some back plates left in our stock.
+In this [video](https://www.youtube.com/watch?v=pQqHoa6__Ms) you can see Hendrik performing the whole assembing process of an Open Shot Clock.

 ### How to set up the firmware